Gozala/workspace/pages/w3 accounting.md

     // ...
   }
   ```
 - At glance it may seem that only thing that has changed is verbs `account/subsidize → session/create` and `account/link → session/append`.
-However more importantly switched from referring to a session
+However more importantly switched from referring to a session from [[did:key]] to CID, which in turn introduced the problem with